SKKUAutoLab/Competition-Based-Framework_ReplicationPackage/README.md

 Anonymized survey data from competitions and capstone courses are provided as CSV files.

-- 2025-1 Capstone design survey were conducted non-anonymously to enable paired-sample analysis.
+- 2025-1 Capstone design survey were conducted non-anonymously to enable paired-sample analysis
 - Other surveys were conducted anonymously